izzad2413/sustainable_ota/README.md

 ## Methodology

 - **Data Collection:** Using Python and Playwright as the main tools, the data was scraped from specified URLs for various locations.
 The algorithm extracted data from 25 accommodations per page, capturing 40 features each, over 40 pages, totaling 1000 accommodations per location.
-Covering 16 states and the federal territory of Malaysia, this yielded 17,866 raw samples.
+Covering 16 states and Malaysia's federal territory yielded 17,866 raw samples.
 The data was stored in a CSV file for analysis and modeling.
-- **Preprocessing:**
+- **Preprocessing:** First, conduct [exploratory data analysis (EDA)](https://github.com/izzad2413/sustainable_ota/blob/main/notebooks/1.0_exploratory-data-analysis.ipynb) to inspect the dataset.
+After inspection, proceed with [data transformation and feature engineering](https://github.com/izzad2413/sustainable_ota/blob/main/notebooks/2.0_preprocessing-dataset.ipynb) to prepare for model development.
 - **Model Development:**
 - **Model Evaluation:**
 - **Deployment:**